 Inpatient rehab can offer safety, insight, and connection for people in early recovery.
 If you or a loved one need support in understanding your options, help awaits.
-Call 800-926-9037 Who Answers? to speak to a treatment specialist about what options are available to you.
+Call (800) 662-HELP (4357) to speak to a treatment specialist about what options are available to you.

 - Substance Abuse and Mental Health Services Administration (US): Center for Substance Abuse Treatment.
 (2006).
 Substance Abuse: Clinical issues in intensive outpatient treatment.

 - Darke, S., Larney, S., & Farrell, M. (2016, August 11).
 Yes, people can die from opiate withdrawal.
 National Drug and Alcohol Research Center.